 Growing Spruce

 Spruce belongs to the genus Picea, a group of large coniferous trees distributed around temperate regions in the Northern Hemisphere and grown in Hardiness Zones 2-8.
 Spruce trees can be distinguished by their four-sided needles and downward-hanging cones once they mature.
 Spruce varieties have many colors, habits and shapes.
-They are useful in providing a sound and windbreak to your property, and they are an important home for wildlife.
+They are useful in providing a noise and wind barrier to your property, and they are an important home for wildlife.

 Planting Spruce